Botman64/EZSlotsJS/README.md

     '--surface-primary': 'rgba(45, 52, 78, 0.95)',
     '--text-primary': '#ffffff',
     '--accent-color': '#ff6b8a',
-    // ... see source for all available CSS variables }
+    // ... see Slots.defaultThemes for all available properties
+}
 ```